livekit-examples/agent-deployment/render.com/README.md

-# Render.com LiveKit Agent Deployment Example
+# Render.com LiveKit Agents Deployment Example

-This directory demonstrates how to deploy a LiveKit agent to Render.com.
+This directory demonstrates how to deploy LiveKit Agents to [Render.com](https://render.com).

-Deployment configuration lives mostly in the `render.yaml` file.
-Documentation for chosen configuration can be found as comments in-line in that file.
+You also need a working agents app and Dockerfile.
+See the examples for [Python](/python-agent-example-app) or [Node.js](/node-agent-example-docker) if necessary.

 ## Getting Started

+### Copy the `render.yaml` file

+Copy the `render.yaml` file to the root of your project (wherever your `Dockerfile` is located).

 ### Create environment group